stantonius/hot-air/_posts/2022-03-26-Microservices_GAR_CloudBuild.md

 --json-key=KEY-FILE
 ```

-For Mac, here is where I created them (I created these files at the user level, not within a virtual env)
+For Mac, here is where I created them (I created these files at the user level, not within a virtual env - this was a **mistake**)
 ```
 $HOME/.pypirc
 $HOME/.config/pip/pip.conf
 ```

+> See my note earlier - creating `pip.conf` globally is a bad idea.
+Do it only in virtual envs

 Note that I had to *create* the `/pip` directory as well in `.config/`